ianishk/movies/README.md

 cd server
 npm i
 ```
-add the environment variables in the format given in .env.example
+create a .env file in the root directory and add the environment variables in the format given in .env.example

 run server
 ```